 - 1/4 teaspoon whole allspice approximately 5-8 depending on size

 - Cheesecloth or medical gauze – yes, it works

 - Kitchen twine or white ribbon – yes again

 - Wrap bay leaf, cinnamon, cloves, allspice, red pepper flakes and celery seeds in a double layer of cheesecloth or a triple layer of medical gauze.
 Tie into a bundle.
 (At this point, I had a lot of extra material, so I trimmed the extra off of the bundle.)
 Set aside.

 - Place tomatoes, onions, chili, garlic, vinegar, salt and brown sugar in a 4 quart saucepan.
 Add the spice bundle and cook over medium heat.
 Stir frequently while cooking, until onions and chlie are very soft, approximately 45 minutes.

 - Remove the spice bundle and carefully puree the sauce in a blender or use an immersion blender in the hot pot.
 Puree the sauce until smooth.
 Strain the sauce through a medium size sieve.
 (This meant pressing the sauce through a metal sieve, using the back of a spatula.
 It takes me about 10 minutes to do this.)
 Place strained sauce back in a clean 4 quart pot and return to medium low heat.

 - Cook over medium low, stirring occasionally, until sauce is thickened, about 30 minutes.

-- Transfer ketchup to a glass jar and set aside to cool.
+- Transfer the finished ketchup to a glass jar and set aside to cool.
 Cover with lid and refrigerate.
 Enjoy!